 Odd Wisconsin Archive

-Got a Chest Cough?
+Chest Cough?
 Try Skunk Grease

 When doctors were scarce and health insurance non-existent, families expected to rely on home remedies to treat all sorts of common ailments.
 William Titus (1868-1951) grew up outside Fond du Lac in the 1870s and here recalls the various herbs and ointments that Wisconsin farmers used.
 Not only skunk oil and goose grease but "even slabs of fat pork were supposed to be beneficial when applied externally."